vfmd/vfmd-spec/doc/specification.md

         equal to the _ordered-list-starter-string-length_, all the
         leading [space] characters should be removed.

-The _ordered-list-item-processed line sequence_ obtained this way can be considered as the [input line sequence] for a sequence of block-elements nested within the list item.
+Each [ordered-list-item-processed line sequence] obtained this way can be considered as the [input line sequence] for a sequence of block-elements nested within the list item.
 The result of interpreting that [input line sequence] further into block-elements shall form the content of the list element.

+An [ordered-list-item-processed line sequence] has certain [properties](#properties-of-list-item-line-sequences) that are useful in determining how the [paragraph] block-elements (if any) contained within the [ordered-list-item-processed line sequence] should be handled.

 The list elements so obtained are combined into a sequence to form the complete ordered list in the output.